san-ki/baxture_task/README.md

 ### Db consistency

-code is on branch dbChanges (not merged in master), there's a issue in db server port.
+code is on branch dbChanges (not merged in master), there's a issue in db server port (cannot access DB_PORT from .env file).
-To check db consistency please checkout to "dbChanges" cannot access DB_PORT from .env file. db server is running on port 8000, please change it from package.json if you want
+To check db consistency please checkout to "dbChanges". db server is running on port 8000, please change it from package.json if you want